pydemo/databuddy/README.md

 - physical copy is done on Windows.
 Only Oracle copy can be executed on Linux (bash via ssh)

 ##Performance
-- data copy speed mostly depends on your NIC(Ethernet) speed and other factors like how _far_ you are from target and source servers (in terms of network topology snf physically).
+- data copy speed mostly depends on your NIC(Ethernet) speed and other factors like how _far_ you are from target and source servers (in terms of network topology and physically).

 >I've seen 10x performance improvement when I run it on DEV Linux server (10Gb Ethernet) v.s. my office Windows Desktop (100Mb Ethernet).